 Domestic sales: Central Puerto S.A. has claimed YPF for cutbacks in natural gas supply to its combined-cycle plant located in Buenos Aires City.
 The Company has formally denied such breach based on the view that, pending the restructuring of such contracts, it is not obliged to confirm nominations of natural gas to this client during certain periods of the year.
-On June 6, 2007, Central Puerto S.A. notified its decision to submit the controversy to arbitration under the rules of the International Chamber of Commerce ("ICC").
+On June 6, 2007.
+Central Puerto S.A. notified its decision to submit the controversy to arbitration under the rules of the International Chamber of Commerce ("ICC").
 Central Puerto S.A. nominated its arbiter and notified YPF the initiation of an arbitration proceeding in that Chamber.
 On June 21, 2007, YPF nominated its arbiter and notified its decision to submit the controversy related to certain amounts claimed to Central Puerto S.A., also related to the natural gas supply to its combined-cycle located in Buenos Aires City to an arbitration proceeding.
 On July 23, 2007, YPF received the arbitration demand which was answered on September 24, 2007, requesting for the rejection of the claims of Central Puerto S.A.
 Besides, the Company has filed a counterclaim requesting, among other things, the termination of the contract or, in absence of this, the revision based on the hardship provision and the "both-parties-effort".
 On December 3, 2007, Central Puerto S.A. submitted a presentation requesting (i) the rejection of all subsidiary claims presented by YPF, including the request that the Chamber ratifies the effectiveness of the contract and the rejection of the fair reconvention of the contract; (ii) the rejection of the settlement and payment claim related to amounts due by Central Puerto S.A. pursuant to the "take or pay" clause; (iii) the rejection of the settlement and payment claim related to the adjustment by the application of the "Coeficiente de Estabilización de Referencia" ("CER"), and in subsidy opposing the prescription exception; (iv) the inappropriateness of the claim in relation with the price differential payment.

-On February 11, 2008, an audience was held with the arbitral trial members and the "Acta de Misión" was subscribed.
+On February 11, 2008, an audience was held with the arbitral trial members and an Act ("Acta de Misión") was subscribed.
 In that document, Central Puerto S.A. argued that, in relation with the quantification of the pretensions, it could not determine the claimed amount until the performance of the corresponding work of experts.
 However, in order to determine the provision (article No.18 (1)(c) of the ICC Reglament), it acceded to fix the payment provision on its charge based on the maximum value determined by ICC Reglament (Apendix III).
 YPF estimated in approximately US\$ 11 million, plus interest and CER, the amount that must be claimed as payable to its favor, under the reconvention process, regardless of the result of the work of experts that will be done.
-On March 12, 2008, the Company and Central Puerto S.A. suspended the arbitration for thirty days.
-As a result of the parties' requests, the court dictated several orders, suspending the arbitration.
-Currently, the arbitration is suspended until August 15, 2008.
+On September 4, 2008, the Court issued an order setting a schedule for the arbitration.
+On October 1, 2008, the parties presented their evidence for the consideration of the Court.
+On October 16, 2008, the parties suspended procedural terms for 30 days.